javers/javers.github.io/documentation/configuration/index.md

   For example, if all of your Entities extend some abstract class, you should map only this class.
-* JaVers automatically scans JPA annotations and maps classes with <tt>@Entity</tt> annotation as Entities and classes with <tt>@Embeddable</tt> as ValueObjects.
+* JaVers automatically scans JPA annotations and maps classes with `@Entity` annotation as Entities and classes with `@Embeddable` as ValueObjects.
 So if you are using frameworks like Hibernate, your mapping is probably already done.
 * In some cases, annotations could be misleading for JaVers.
-  For example [Morphia](https://github.com/mongodb/morphia) framework uses <tt>@Entity</tt> annotation for each persistent class
-  (even for ValueObjects).
+  For example [Morphia](https://github.com/mongodb/morphia) framework uses `@Entity` annotation for each persistent class (even for ValueObjects).
 This could cause incorrect JaVers mapping.
-  As a solution, use explicit mapping with the <tt>JaversBuilder</tt> methods, as it has the highest priority.
+  As a solution, use explicit mapping with the JaversBuilder methods, as it has the highest priority.
-* For an Entity, a type of its *Id-property* is mapped as Value by default.
+* For an Entity, a type of its `Id-property` is mapped as Value by default.
 * If JaVers knows nothing about a class, it maps that class as ValueObject **by default**.

 <a name="supported-annotations"></a>